Red-Hat-SE-RTO/workshops/exercises/norfolk_southern_workshop/2.2-controller-automating-itself/README.md

 * Click **Save** button
 * Click **Launch** button
+* Review output while tasks complete

 ### Step 3 - Verify New Job Templates that were automatically created

 * Go to: **Resources** -> **Templates**
 * **Notice**: about 10 additional “LINUX/..” job templates were created.
-Each job template provides an example of additional ansible use cases that can be performed/executed.<br>
+Each job template provides an example of additional ansible use cases that can be performed/executed.</br>
-we will be using some of these templates in our next exercise.
+We will be using some of these templates in upcomming exercise.

 ----